 Current California Scene art reflects human impact: towns, cities, houses, cars, trains, and harbors.
 The Hilbert Museum focuses on California art from the 1920s to today.
 The collection includes more than 1,000 artworks.
 Most of the artworks are watercolors and oil paintings.
 Featured artists include Millard Sheets, Mary Blair, and Milford Zornes.

-The Hilbert Museum also hosts temporary exhibitions in addition to its permanent exhibition.
+The Hilbert Museum also hosts temporary exhibitions in addition to its permanent collection.

 Anaheim Heritage Center is home to almost one million items.
 It is located at Carnegie Plaza and shares a lobby with the Muzeo Museum and Cultural Center.